midhun2208/Food-App-NamasteReact/Readme.md

 # React-Redux

-1. We want to install the libarary @redux/toolkil and react-redux npm i @reduxjs/toolkit , npm i react-redux
-    2) Build Our store using the configureStore ({})
-     3) then we will provide it by using the <Provider store={appStore}></Provider>
+1. We want to install the libarary @redux/toolkil and react-redux npm i @reduxjs/toolkit , npm i react-redux 2) Build Our store using the configureStore ({}) 3) then we will provide it by using the <Provider store={appStore}></Provider>

-     4) we will create  a slice
+   4. we will create a slice
       create using createSlice from @redux/toolkit
       and will give it
       name:
       intialState{
       items:[]
       },
       then we will gove reducers
       reducer:{
       addItem : (state,action)=>{
       state.items.push(action.payload)
       },
       remove item:......,
       clearCart:.......
       }
       export actions , export reducers

 5) then we will import the reducer to the store then we will make the cart reducer to the store reducer
+6) If we want to diaplay or take the data from the redux item we uses the Subscription by the useSelector hook by const cart = useSelector((store)=>store.cart.items)
+7) If we want to pass the data we uses the useDispatch hook and giving the action.payload in it